Nurse Intern IV

 - Develop a career plan that includes BEST and certification

-Because we care about this exciting, yet fearful time in the new MSHA nurse's life, all new RNs are guided into practice by participating in the Nurse Residency program.
+Because we care about this exciting, yet fearful time in the new MSHA nurse's life, all new nurses are guided into practice by participating in the Professional Development Sessions.

 Nurses will earn an excellent salary while gaining valuable MSHA standards of patient care knowledge and skills.
-Nurse residents will work under the direction of an experienced clinical leader and preceptor with a variety of expertise.
+New graduate nurses will work under the direction of an experienced clinical leader and preceptor with a variety of expertise.